hilalturkaslan/Deep-case/README.md

-Deep learning is a app for ai sample case study
+Deep learning is a app for do it ai sample case study